-Hong Kong infra fund seen in lead to buy Germany's Ista: sources
+Hong Kong infra fund seen in lead to buy Germany's Ista -sources

-FRANKFURT/LONDON (Reuters) - Hong Kong's CK Infrastructure (1038.HK) (CKI) is seen in the lead to buy German metering and energy management group Ista for more than 4.5 billion euros ($5.2 billion), sources close to the matter told Reuters.
+FRANKFURT/LONDON, July 25 (Reuters) - Hong Kong's CK Infrastructure (CKI) is seen in the lead to buy German metering and energy management group Ista for more than 4.5 billion euros ($5.2 billion), sources close to the matter told Reuters.

-CKI, part of ports-to-telecoms conglomerate CK Hutchison (0001.HK), which is chaired by tycoon Li Ka-shing, has made a binding offer for private equity-owned Ista on Tuesday, they said.
+CKI, part of ports-to-telecoms conglomerate CK Hutchison , which is chaired by tycoon Li Ka-shing, has made a binding offer for private equity-owned Ista on Tuesday, they said.

 While it remained unclear whether other final bids came in, two consortia which had been seen as strong contenders steered clear, they added.

-Canada Pension Plan Investment Board, which already owns a minority stake in Ista and had tied up with Blackstone (BX.N) to buy the whole company, refrained from making a final offer, as did a consortium of Ontario Teachers' Pension Plan and Brookfield, the sources said.
+Canada Pension Plan Investment Board, which already owns a minority stake in Ista and had tied up with Blackstone to buy the whole company, refrained from making a final offer, as did a consortium of Ontario Teachers' Pension Plan and Brookfield, the sources said.

 A decision on the buyer is expected later this week, two of the sources said.